-The one question that remains is: is acetate eco-friendly?
-Is it as sustainable as some say?
+The one question that remains is: is acetate a lower-impact choice than plastic?

 Acetate is a plant-based material, and studies have shown that it can biodegrade, depending on where and how it is discarded.
-So yes, in some ways, you could say that acetate is eco-friendly, BUT—and it’s a big “but”—only to a certain extent.
+So yes, in some ways, you could say that acetate is a better option, BUT—and it’s a big “but”—only to a certain extent.

 And if that wasn’t enough, acetate can contribute to microplastic pollution—cellulose acetate was found to be one of seven materials that accounted for over half of the microplastics found in the arctic.

 Our conclusion?
 You should still be wary when buying items made from acetate.
-At Good On You, we don’t treat acetate as a sustainable material—”It’s better than virgin plastics, but it’s more like choosing the better of two evils,” says our Head of Ratings, Kristian Hardiman.
-If you do opt for acetate, good terms to look out for are ‘bio-acetate’ or ‘bio-plastic’, which generally mean a higher percentage of the material is made from plants, increasing the chance of biodegradability.
+At Good On You, we don’t treat acetate as a preferred material—”It’s better than virgin plastics, but it’s more like choosing the better of two evils,” says our head of ratings, Kristian Hardiman.
+If you do opt for acetate, good terms to look out for are “bio-acetate” or “bio-plastic”, which generally mean a higher percentage of the material is made from plants, increasing the chance of biodegradability.
 You should also pick a high-quality, long-lasting, and timeless product, as the best thing you can do with acetate is keep it in circulation for as long as possible.
-Finally, double-check the wood pulp comes from sustainable sources like FSC or PEFC-certified plantations and is produced in a regulated environment (for example, following the European Union’s REACH chemical guidelines, as highlighted by Alden Wicker).
+Finally, double-check the wood pulp comes from more sustainable sources like FSC or PEFC-certified plantations and is produced in a regulated environment (for example, following the European Union’s REACH chemical guidelines, as highlighted by Alden Wicker).

-Still keen on the longevity of acetate and want a sustainable option?
-Below are some ‘Good’ and ‘Great’ brands that use bio-acetate in their stylish eyewear:
+Still keen on the longevity of acetate and want a more sustainable option?
+Below are some “Good” and “Great” brands that use bio-acetate in their stylish eyewear: